alexedwards/sinatra-modular/README.md

 This creates a new folder and two new files: `mailing_list/controller.rb` and `mailing_list/model.rb`.
 Use the Controller file to define your routes and application logic, and the Model file for any database / IO code.

-A basic example, showing the display of a random quote from an external API can be found in the `example` application folder.
+A basic example of this, showing the display of a random quote from an external API can be found in the `example` application folder.

 ## Mounting a application